 Taking your medications in higher dosages than prescribed, and taking them more often than they are prescribed are signs of prescription medication abuse.
 Developing craving – urges to take pills or a strong desire to feel the effect of the medication, and tolerance – a need to take more than you previously had taken to achieve the same effect, are both signs of prescription medication abuse.
 Crushing and snorting or injecting pills that are meant to be taken orally is a form of prescription medication abuse.
 Patients who are prescribed prescription medications may also develop a physical dependence on them.
 Repeated exposure to the medication causes the body to adapt, and this can result in withdrawal symptoms upon drug cessation.

 The good news is that individuals who abuse or are addicted to prescription drug medications can find lasting recovery with treatment.
 At Journey Malibu, we offer a variety of programs specifically designed to treat all the many forms that prescription medication addiction can take.
-Options such as supervised detoxification, allopathic treatment, and psychological and behavioral treatments are tailored to each patient’s needs.
+Options such as supervised detoxification, clinical based treatment, and psychological and behavioral treatments are tailored to each patient’s needs.

 Not everyone experiences withdrawal symptoms, but patients taking large amounts of prescription medications should be staff supervised when stopping use in order to reduce or eliminate any withdrawal symptoms they may experience.
 Here at Journey Malibu, we offer the supervision and treatment to counteract and reduce or eliminate withdrawal symptoms.
 Our independently affiliated physicians are certified in the most advanced treatment for opioid addiction including Subutex, Suboxone, and Vivitrol treatments.
 These medications have been clinically proven to help treat opioid addiction, opioid withdrawal, and prevent relapse.
 These medications can be administered if appropriate and will ensure that your personal experience of treatment for prescription opiate addiction is comfortable.